BookCatKid/QuizletExporter/INSTALL.md

 Firefox does not allow permanent installs of unsigned extensions.
 The extension can still be installed temporarily.

-  1. Unzip the .zip file into a folder
-  2. Navigate to  `about:debugging#/runtime/this-firefox`
+  1. Navigate to  `about:debugging#/runtime/this-firefox`
-  3. Click the load temporary addon button
+  2. Click the load temporary addon button
-  4. Click "Install Add-on from File"
+  3. Click "Install Add-on from File"
-  5. Select the folder you unzipped to. (make sure it has manifest.json in it)
+  4. Select the .zip file you downloaded
 ## Notes

 - If you need extra help just create an issue and I will help.